CREATIVE PRACTICE THEORY: The Model

 The Adult Individual (Person/Agent) has absorbed (and, possibly contributed to) the Social and Cultural Systems, and has developed a habitus.

-4. An Individual (Person/Agent) adult has acquired Economic Capital (money, property) and habitus.
+4. An Individual (Person/Agent) adult has also acquired Economic Capital (access to money, property, technology) and habitus.
+More crucial teachers and/or mentors appear.

 Figure 12 – Stage 4 – An Individual adult has acquired Economic Capital, and habitus.